niousharf/deploying-mlflow-model-to-k8s/README.md

 ```

 ## Test Model Serving Locally
-Before deployment, test the model locally.
+Before deployment, test the model serving locally.
 MLflow uses **Flask** for serving models by default, but we will use `mlserver` for compatibility with KServe.
 Ensure `virtualenv`, `mlserver`, and `mlserver-mlflow` are installed.

 ```bash
 mlflow models serve -m runs:/<run_id_for_your_best_run>/model -p 1234 --enable-mlserver